jdpearce/angular2-basic/README.md

 A minimalist angular2 project created from scratch.
 No bells or whistles.

-The intent was to create a project with as few moving parts as possible so it would be obvious what was necessary and that what it takes to add new features such as AOT compilation, tree-shaking and a smoother build pipeline could be isolated and understood more easily.
+The intent was to create a project with as few moving parts as possible so it would be obvious what was necessary and that what it takes to add new features.

+This version includes AoT compilation with the the [@ultimate/aot-loader](https://github.com/UltimateAngular/aot-loader).

-Current build process is intentionally clunky.
+Current build process is no longer clunky!

 To install :